nhejazi/almost-surely/content/posts/back-to-linux-X1C6.md

 Thankfully, the great folks of the Arch community have put together a patch that can be applied to the X1 Carbon to restore the standard S3 sleep state.
-The procedure is very well documented and described in detail [here](https://delta-xi.net/#056).
+The procedure is very well documented and described in detail in this blog post (https://delta-xi.net/#056).
 Unfortunately, in order to enable the patch (the `acpi_override` described in the linked post), it must be manually added to the `boot/grub/grub.cfg` file, which itself gets overwritten every time your preferred Linux distribution ([Ubuntu](https://www.ubuntu.com/desktop), in my